awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_tag_assets/Readme.md

             String labelName = "";
             String labelValue = "";

-            // tag all the assets in the list. for (Object o : myList) {
+            // Tag all the assets in the list. for (Object o : myList) {

-                //Need to get the WorkItem from each list.
+                // Need to get the WorkItem from each list.
                 List innerList = (List) o;
                 for (Object value : innerList) {